TrebledJ/musescore-todo-list/README.md

 # musescore-todo-list
-Todo-list plugin for MuseScore.
+A todo-list plugin for MuseScore.
 You can never have too many todos.

-In software development, TODOs are commonly added into source code as reminders to the poor developers toiling away writing code.
-TODOs come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc. Sometimes when composing, one may also find themselves lost in a sea of to-dos.
+In software development, todos are commonly added into source code as reminders to the poor developers toiling away writing code.
+Todos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc. Sometimes when composing, one may also find themselves lost in a sea of todos.

+Examples of todos:

+* TODO: Explore different chord progressions for this transition.
+* TODO: More brass to this section.
+* FIXME: Playback sounds wonky.
+* TODO: Revise counterpoint.
+* TODO: Add bowing articulation to strings.
+* TODO: Confirm with friend if this part is playable.

 This plugin aims to increase the composer's quality of life.
-The typical usage would be to add `TODO`s/`FIXME`s via <kbd>Ctrl</kbd>+<kbd>T</kbd> (or <kbd>Cmd</kbd>+<kbd>T</kbd>), noting down your thoughts and ideas before they disappear.
+The typical usage would be to add `TODO`s/`FIXME`s as staff text via <kbd>Ctrl</kbd>+<kbd>T</kbd> or <kbd>Cmd</kbd>+<kbd>T</kbd>, noting down your thoughts and ideas before they disappear.
 The plugin will then automatically refresh and display the curated list of `TODO`s on a dock.

 <!-- TODO insert screenshot -->